 - Injectable pain medications continued orally upon discharge

 Metacarpal and metatarsal fractures are fairly common canine injuries.
 If your veterinarian recommends using a splint to immobilize the toe, your dog may need to wear it for up to 12 weeks for the bone to fully heal.

 During this time, splints should be changed at least weekly to reduce the risk of pressure sores due to the lack of soft tissue coverage.
 If the splint gets wet or dirty, it will need to be changed more often.

-Immediately following the accident, prevent your dog from using the foot or bearing weight on the leg with the injured toe.
+If your dog falls or is involved in an accident and you suspect it has broken its toe. prevent your dog from using the foot or bearing weight on the leg with the injured toe.
 Bring your dog to the vet as soon as possible.

 If your dog is put in a splint, limit its activity for the requisite amount of time.
 Recheck how the bone is healing with your vet in several weeks.
 Another X-ray will be taken to monitor your dog's progress and the vet will let you know when you can increase your dog's activity.

 Of course, most accidents are unavoidable, but you can take steps to increase safety:

 - Avoid potential accidents by keeping your dog in a fenced-in yard and always walking it on a leash.